The Bankrate promise

 Business credit cards

-Like a personal credit card, you can charge your corporate expenses to a business credit card.
+Like a personal credit card, you can charge corporate expenses to a business credit card.
 Ideally, you would pay off the entire balance at the end of each billing cycle.
 But business credit cards let you carry a balance from month to month if necessary, though you will then start to accrue interest.

 - Settling your balance in full means that you won’t pay interest